edge-classic/EDGE-classic/COMPILING.md

 - EDGE_SANITIZE (default OFF): Will build with AddressSanitizer support.
 This option is mutually exclusive with EDGE_SANITIZE_THREADS and EDGE_SANITIZE_UB.
 Suppressions can be found in ASanSuppress.txt.
 - EDGE_SANITIZE_THREADS (default OFF): Will build with ThreadSanitizer support.
 Suppressions can be found in TSanSuppress.txt.
 This option is mutually exclusive with EDGE_SANITIZE and EDGE_SANITIZE_UB and only works with non-MSVC builds.
 - EDGE_SANITIZE_UB (default OFF): Will build with UndefinedBehaviorSanitizer support.
 This option is mutually exclusive with EDGE_SANITIZE and EDGE_SANITIZE_THREADS and only works with non-MSVC builds.
-- EDGE_PROFILING (default OFF): Will build with support for the Tracy profiler.
 - EDGE_EXTRA_CHECKS (default OFF): Will perform extra validation checks when launching/running the program for development purposes.

 These options are specific to Emscripten builds; although they offer a substantial improvement in performance, they are disabled by default for compatibility with the widest range of web browsers: